 Do you stand accused of having committed a road traffic offence?

-If so then it is essential that you maximise your chances of saving your driving licence.
+If you have been accused of committing a road traffic offence it may be the case that you need to maximise your chances of saving your driving licence.
 Which means that you are probably looking for the lawyer, barrister or solicitor, who will give you the best chance of doing so.
 So how do you find the right lawyer?
-It is more than likely the you will turn to the internet and Google motor offence solicitors’.
+It is more than likely that you will turn to the internet and Google motor offence solicitors’.
 Google will present you with pages of solicitors’.
-You visit their websites and notice that nearly all of them claim success rates of between 95-100%.
+You visit their websites and notice that some claim success rates of between 95-100%.

 Can you trust the claims made?